Parkland students start school year with tightened security

 “I am happy to be able to see all of my friends, but I have been very anxious about returning to school,” she said.
 “I’m scared of being at any school, not only Douglas, because I feel unsafe no matter how much security we have.”

-Samantha Deitsch spent Tuesday night texting about first-day jitters with her friends and wondering what her teachers would be like.
-She got a new backpack and is grateful she’ll be sharing a lunch period with a few friends.
+Deitsch, who spent her summer meeting with state lawmakers to advocate for gun safety, texted with her friends Tuesday night about first-day jitters and what their teachers would be like.
+She got a new backpack.
+She’s grateful she’ll be sharing a lunch period with some of them.
 But her friend Jamie Guttenberg, who was killed, won’t be with them.

+Deitsch posted a photo on Instagram this week of herself and three friends hiding, tears and terror in their eyes, as they waited for a SWAT team that day.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.